Lockdown had profound effect on eating disorder sufferers, says expert

 Advertising

-Reflecting on the number of admissions and referrals to specialist treatment services during lockdown, Dr Tettersall says levels are in fact lower than usual at this time of year.
+Reflecting on the number of admissions and referrals to specialist treatment services during lockdown, Dr Tattersall says levels are in fact lower than usual at this time of year.

 He said: “Referrals dropped at the start and we aimed to discharge people earlier where possible too.